nurolopher/CommentSystem/readme.md

 ## Final Thoughts.

 Of course, this projects source code can be improved, and the project structure changed.
 By adding **autoloading** features **namespacing** principle can be applied to remove all the `require_once`, `include_once`.
-In that case code becomes both less error prone and less in quantity with more **quality**.
+In that case code becomes both less error prone and less in quantity with more **quality standard**.

+Fina,lly I used **bootstrap** to layout quickly.
+I could have done all it myself, but it would take more time.
+And I used **jQuery** and **jQuery Widget Factory** to abstract **dom** manipulation and **ajax** request creation.
+I could of course used low level dom manipulation and xmlhttprequest api.
+I hope, I was not allowed to use third party libraries and frameworks on backend only.
+If needed, I am ready to rewrite frontend layout and javascript code in pure javascript anytime.